-Moxley Architects were commissioned to undertake a strategic planning study and programme of works for the Lansdowne private members club in Mayfair.
+Moxley Architects were commissioned to undertake a strategic planning study and programme of works for the Grade II* listed Lansdowne private members club in Mayfair.
 The club’s Masterplanning Committee had put forward a number of potential projects that our commission was to consider.

 The projects ranged from the relaying of the York stone courtyard and restoration of the separately listed art deco swimming pool ceiling below.
 Also the provision of new squash courts, a dance studio, cardio and weights gyms, new and refurbished male and female changing facilities, internal decorations and external floodlighting and the provision of further members’ bedrooms.

 The practice has since completed the design and construction of the majority of the projects listed above.

-In the Highgate Conservation Area, this project was the restoration and conversion to apartments of a 1916 listed building, originally built for housing the female staff of Prudential Assurance.
+In the Highgate Conservation Area, this project was the restoration and conversion to apartments of a 1916 listed building, originally built for housing the female staff of the Prudential Assurance Company.

 Through consultation with Conservation Officers and Historic England, planning was secured for 15 residential units.
 The scheme includes the addition of a penthouse, infills to the rear U-shaped floor plates at first, second and third floors as well as two new basement levels.
 The lower level is for parking and the upper one for leisure facilities including a pool, sauna, steam room and gym.

 Substantial improvements were made to the external facades through the removal of two external metal staircases and existing services.

 The somewhat dilapidated grounds were fully restored to provide both private and communal landscaped gardens.

-This Grade 2* listed building has several superb interiors as well as extensive landscaped and protected gardens.
+This Grade II* listed building has several superb interiors as well as extensive landscaped and protected gardens.

 Restoration and development option studies looked at the potential of turning the property into apartments, a boutique hotel or its restoration as a single residence.

-The proposals also involved masterplanning and use studies for areas adjacent to the site for the Crown.
+The initial proposals also involved masterplanning and use studies for areas adjacent to the site.

 The refurbishment and remodelling of a 19th Century listed building in Mayfair, to provide two new high value residential maisonette properties for The Grosvenor Estate.